-Registrar's Office at 314-977-2269).
-Transcripts in a foreign language must include a certified English translation.

-- 6. An autobiographical sketch/career goal statement.
+- Registrar's Office at 314-977-2269).
+Transcripts in a foreign language must include a certified English translation. - 6.
+An autobiographical sketch/career goal statement.
 The autobiographical sketch/career goal statement provides the admissions committee with insight into what precipitated the applicant's interest in this academic degree program.
 Specifically, what academic, professional and/or personal experiences influenced the decision to apply to Saint Louis University?
 This statement should also explain what the applicant expects to receive from the program and how that will affect the applicant's plans in the future.
 This overview should be approximately 500 words, double-spaced with applicant's name, degree program, and proposed date of entry into the program on the first page. - 7.
 A current resume' or curriculum vitae.
 This should include information concerning academic, professional, and personal activities. - 8.
 Postdoctoral Dental Matching Program match number.
 The Graduate Program in Orthodontics at Saint Louis University participates in the Postdoctoral Dental Matching Program.
 All applicants must obtain a match code number from National Matching Services and subsequently upload their match number to the online application in the form of an electronic file, i.e. Microsoft Word document, PDF. - 9.
 Photograph.
 Applicants should upload a small (2x2 or 3x5), recent photograph to the application for identification purposes. - 10.
 Foreign student applicants.
 Based upon the authority given to Saint Louis University by the Department of Justice, Immigration and Naturalization Service Program for the issuance of F-1 student visas, highly qualified foreign students may be admitted to advanced dental education programs in the Center for Advanced Dental Education at Saint Louis University.
-Foreign students must meet the same criteria for admission as U.S. citizens, must demonstrate competency in written and spoken English, and must demonstrate financial resources adequate to complete their education at Saint Louis University.
-It must be understood that foreign applicants are required to provide most of the items requested in the normal application process and, in addition, a foreign applicant must submit scores from the TOEFL (Test of English as a Foreign Language) examination and evidence of adequate financial resources. - 11.
+Foreign students must meet most of the same criteria for admission as U.S. citizens, must demonstrate competency in written and spoken English, and must demonstrate financial resources adequate to complete their education at Saint Louis University.
+Proof of financial support must include: 1) A letter of financial support from the person(s) or sponsoring agency funding your study at Saint Louis University.
+Depending on your situation, this could be from you, your parents or a scholarship agency, among other options; and 2) A letter from the sponsor's bank verifying that the funds are available and will be so for your duration of study at the University.
+The financial evidence must cover at least the amount needed for the first year.
+It must be understood that foreign applicants are required to provide most of the items requested in the normal application process and, in addition, a foreign applicant must submit scores from the TOEFL (Test of English as a Foreign Language) examination and evidence of adequate financial resources.
+Saint Louis University's TOEFL code is 6629. - 11.
 Previous Applicants.
 Previous applicants are invited to reapply.
-In doing so, it is a requirement that complete transcripts, National Board Scores, GRE scores, and current letters of recommendation, etc., are received before the deadline. - 12.
-The orthodontic program does not accept applications via the ADEA Postdoctoral Application Support Service (known as PASS).
+In doing so, it is a requirement that complete transcripts, National Board Scores, GRE scores, and current letters of recommendation, etc., are received before the deadline.

+12. The orthodontic program does not accept applications via the ADEA Postdoctoral Application Support Service (known as PASS).
 The program also does not require that applicants (U.S. and foreign) take and submit scores from the ADA Advanced Dental Admissions Test (known as ADAT).
 If, however, an applicant has taken ADAT and wants to submit their scores, they may do so on a voluntary basis; this might be helpful for applicants who are graduating from dental schools who do not provide class ranks or G.P.A.